cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 You look at the trap more closely.
 It's a chain attached to a stake, with a simple lock at the unicorns ankle.
 {{%/encounter%}}

 {{%encounter order="c" title="Elves of the Eastern Grove" optional="true" tips="If the adventurers say yes, provide them with a puzzle or brain teaser from outside of the game to complete." success="*[If adventurers are not yet aware of the Castle of the North]* The Elvish Guard tells you that she saw the sorcerer and mermaid that you seek pass through the woods earlier that day, headed towards the Castle of the North.<br><br>*[If the adventurers already know or have already gone]*You've proven yourselves worth.
-I'm happy to present you with a gift that will aid you on your journey (the *Guide* should chose an item of value to the group)." failure="Unable to complete the task, the Elvish Guard wishes you luck and sends you on your way."%}}
+I'm happy to present you with a gift that will aid you on your journey (the *Game Master* should chose an item of value to the group)." failure="Unable to complete the task, the Elvish Guard wishes you luck and sends you on your way."%}}
 Your path brings you through Elf territory.
 While friendly, they're cautious about who's in their forest, and why.

 An Elvish Guard stands on the path ahead, spear in hand.
 She instructs you to stop, and asks why you're passing through the forest.
 You tell her where you're headed, and are permitted to pass.